 We’ve doubled the Retention & Progression team so that each organization has a designated consultant to support underrepresented Googlers, and we plan to triple our investment in this program by 2022.
-Meanwhile, we continue to roll out more robust checks for fairness and equity in our Perf process, including this cycle.
+Meanwhile, we continue to roll out more robust checks for fairness and equity in our Perf process.

 Our internal research shows that feelings of belonging are driven by many aspects of our experiences at work, including the psychological safety we feel among our teams, the support of our managers and leaders, equitable people processes, and opportunities to grow and develop our careers.
 Across all of these dimensions, we’re committed to building more inclusive practices and policies—and revisiting them when we don’t get them right.

 As one example, we’ve had a security practice of Googlers watching for “tailgaters” in order to reduce instances of unauthorized visitors in offices.
 We have realized this process is susceptible to bias.
 So, over the past year, our Global Security and Resilience team partnering with a cross-functional working group, conducted extensive research, listened to Black Googlers’ experiences, and developed and tested new security procedures to ensure we could maintain the safety and security of the Google community without relying on this type of enforcement.
 Now, as we prepare to return to the office, we will end the practice of Googlers badge-checking each other and rely on our already robust security infrastructure.